vyomasystems-lab/challenges-ManojRe/level1_design2/README.md

 The logic of SEQ_1011 in case if inp_bit=1, next_state should be ``SEQ_1`` else ``SEQ_10``.

 ## Design Fix
-Updating the design and re-running the test makes the test pass.
+Updating the design One-by-One and re-running the test makes the test pass.
+After Fixing SEQ_1 Bug:

+After Fixing SEQ_101 Bug:

+After Fixing SEQ_1011 Bug Part_1:

+After Fixing SEQ_1011 Bug Part_2:

-The updated design is checked in as seq_detect_1011_bugfree.v
+The fully updated design is checked in as seq_detect_1011_bugfree.v

 ## Verification Strategy

-The MUX design is simple so I directly started with checking Verilog Code and finding whether there is any design bug and gone through whole code from start to end each line, since the bug can be a minute bug.
+The Seq_detect_1011 design is simple so I directly started with checking Verilog Code and finding whether there is any design bug and gone through whole code from start to end each line, since the bug can be a minute bug.
 For Example in
 ```
 always @(sel or inp0 or ... )
 ```